windybirth/windy10v10ai-cloud/README.md

 > ?
 What is your Firebase project ID? windy10v10ai<br>
  ?
 What is your BigQuery project ID? windy10v10ai<br>
 ?
 What is the path of the the Cloud Firestore Collection you would like to import from?
-(This may, or may not, be the same Collection for which you plan to mirror changes.) test<br>
+(This may, or may not, be the same Collection for which you plan to mirror changes.)
+COLLECTION_NAME<br>
 ?
 Would you like to import documents via a Collection Group query?
 No<br>
 ?
 What is the ID of the BigQuery dataset that you would like to use?
 (A dataset will be created if it doesn't already exist) firestore_export<br>
 ?
 What is the identifying prefix of the BigQuery table that you would like to import to?
-(A table will be created if one doesn't already exist) test<br>
+(A table will be created if one doesn't already exist) table_name<br>
 ?
 How many documents should the import stream into BigQuery at once?
 300<br>
 ?
 Where would you like the BigQuery dataset to be located? asia-northeast1<br>
 ?
 Would you like to run the import across multiple threads?
 Yes<br>